ScottGriffin213/BundleBouncer/README.md

 The full buildsystem and avatar dataset is proprietary for security reasons.
 Copyright &copy;2021-2022 "Scott Griffin".
 All rights reserved.

+We make use of dnYara and libyara for signature matching.
+See [LICENSE.dnYara](licenses/LICENSE.dnYara) for dnYara's license and [CHANGES.dnYara.md](licenses/CHANGES.dnYara.md) for our changes to dnYara.

+We also make use of [AssetsTools.NET](https://github.com/nesrak1/AssetsTools.NET) for smoke-testing AssetBundles.

+Mono.Cecil is a dependency of AssetsTools.NET.
+We're fairly sure it's not actually used, but it's bundled into the mod, just in case.
 ## Contributors

 * "Scott Griffin"